 Thank you for your interest in Neighborhood Charter Schools!

-Please note the deadline to be included in the 2023-2024 lottery is April 1, 2023.
+Please note the deadline to be included in the 2024-2025 lottery is April 1, 2024.
 Applicants who apply after the April 1st deadline will automatically be placed on the waitlist in the order in which they are received.
 If your child is not accepted through the lottery and is placed on the waitlist, you will be notified via phone and email if a seat becomes available.
-You will have 48 hours to accept the seat in writing.
+You will have 48 hours to accept the seat.
 Many children are accepted from the waitlist each year.